Pain Management in Practice Training Package

 The workshop has a very strong practical focus to ensure you are able to implement the strategies into your working day.
 Small group work is undertaken to allow time to practice new skills and numbers are strictly limited to ensure the workshop is highly interactive.

-Nick and Jacqui work clinically at Empower Rehab, a clinic specialising in the management of complex and chronic pain conditions, located in Heidelberg Heights, Melbourne.
-They have both been invited to present at the Australian Pain Society conference, been invited speakers to a series of WorkCover Employer Networks and have had papers accepted to present at the Australian Faculty of Rehabilitation Medicine and Australian Physiotherapy Association conferences as well as presenting at webinars, seminars and panel forums around Australia on best practice pain management.
+Nick and Jacqui work clinically at Empower Rehab, a clinic specialising in the management of complex and chronic pain conditions, located in Bellfield, Melbourne.
+They have both been invited to present at a range of National Conferences as well as WorkCover Employer Networks, consumer groups, clinical practices and occupational rehabilitation providers as well as presenting at webinars, seminars and panel forums around Australia on best practice pain management.
+They both focus on operationalising the current evidence on the management of complex pain by the development of practical skills to achieve the best outcomes.

 Jacqui is a health psychologist who has specialised in pain management and integrating psychology within pain in both a hospital and private practice setting.
-She has been the Australian Psychological Society representative to the National Pain Summit since its inception and teaches undergraduate and postgraduate students and supervises registered psychologists in the field.
+She teaches undergraduate and postgraduate students and supervises registered psychologists in the field.

-Nick is a physiotherapist who has focused on the management of complex and persistent pain after working in musculoskeletal physiotherapy.
+Nick is an APA titled pain physiotherapist who has focused on the management of complex and persistent pain after working in musculoskeletal physiotherapy.
 He has also previously worked as an Occupational Rehabilitation consultant and as an Injury Management Advisor for a large self insured employer.
-He managed two pain management and functional restoration teams and also established a highly successful pain management service.
 He was the winner of the treating health practitioner award in 2012.